sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Sender Keys

-If the participants in a call have a pre-existing E2E-secure channel, they can use it to distribute SFrame keys.
+If the participants in a call have a preexisting E2E-secure channel, they can use it to distribute SFrame keys.
 Each client participating in a call generates a fresh `base_key` value that it will use to encrypt media.
 The client then uses the E2E-secure channel to send their encryption key to the other participants.

-In this scheme, it is assumed that receivers have a signal outside of SFrame for which client has sent a given frame (e.g., an RTP SSRC).
+In this scheme, it is assumed that receivers have a signal outside of SFrame for which client has sent a given frame (e.g., an RTP synchronization source (SSRC)).
 SFrame KID values are then used to distinguish between versions of the sender's `base_key`.

 Key IDs in this scheme have two parts: a "key generation" and a "ratchet step".
 Both are unsigned integers that begin at zero.
-The key generation increments each time the sender distributes a new key to receivers.
+The "key generation" increments each time the sender distributes a new key to receivers.
 The "ratchet step" is incremented each time the sender ratchets their key forward for forward secrecy: